 Funding.
-Renting, and buying elephants costs money.
+Elephants cost a lot money.
 Any donation you make goes directly towards DeeDee and her friends.
 Donate online or in person when visiting The Chai Lai Orchid.
 All donations are tax deductible and donations over $500 USD will receive a free stay with DeeDee and her friends at The Chai Lai Orchid!

 Awareness.
 Tell your family and friends.
 These elephants might be loud, but they can’t speak our language.
 Use your voice to spread to word about their plight.
-Share about DeeDee on social media.
-Use the hashtag: #DontLetDeeDeeDown
+Share about DeeDee on social media #DontLetDeeDeeDown #elephants #thailand #chiangmai #socialgood #giveback #chailaiorchid

-Tweet at Ricky.
-Ricky Gervais is a huge advocate for animal rights and we want him to come meet DeeDee!
-We’ve created some fun pictures you can share.
-Let’s encourage him to use his influence to help us move forward!
-Use our hashtag, #DontLetDeeDeeDown and send him our Dear Ricky letter.
+Tweet at advocates for animal rights and tell them to come meet DeeDee!
+Let’s encourage them to use their influence to help elephants!
+And if you happen to be a fan of Ricky Gervais send him our Dear Ricky letter.

 Visit.
 Planning a vacation or know someone who is?
-Come to Chai Lai!
-We have 9 beautiful, natural guest houses in northern Thailand and you can meet DeeDee and her friends first hand.
+Come to Chai Lai Orchid Eco Lodge in northern Thailand and you can meet DeeDee and her friends first hand.